 For indeed, the investor’s chief problem – and even his worst enemy – is likely to be himself.Benjamin Graham This is a rather spectacular story.
 It is 20 years old but it is as relevant today as it ever was for it sheds light on one of the key problems in investment speculation: human psychology. … Continue reading How Stan Druckenmiller missed market top by an hour and lost half his fund

 This is not a hollow boast.
-While I-System has generated superb performance over the years, the key reason for this claim reflects a higher-order quality of the model: I-System has the potential to entirely transcend uncertainty and largely replace the human factor in asset management.
-To earn profits, investors must take and manage risk.
-In … Continue reading I-System: probably the best trend following model ever built
+While I-System has generated superb performance over the years, the key reason for this claim reflects a higher-order quality of the model: I-System has the potential to entirely transcend uncertainty and largely replace the human factor in asset management in a broad variety of investment strategies including portfolio allocation, … Continue reading I-System: probably the best trend following model ever built

 Over the past few trading sessions, I-System strategies have gradually reversed from long to short positions on treasury futures (long gilt, German bund, US 30-yr T-Bond), with the exception of the 10-year T-Note where our positioning remains net long.
 This could be a significant development if we are looking at the beginning of a major … Continue reading Are treasury futures signaling a trend reversal?

 Copper market is an important indicator of the overall economic activity.
 Given the pervasive uncertainty over the last 12 months, the price of Copper has staged two major trend reversals – never a good environment for trend followers.
 Nonetheless, with the last two months’ rally, I-System strategies have again proven their worth.
 Performance of the … Continue reading I-System and COMEX Copper trading